“The better you use yourself, the better you will play.”

 As an example, in the following photos, violist Sheila Browne demonstrates awkward versus balanced use of the shoulders:

-One strategy to gauge your movement habits: video-record yourself playing or singing some scales and excerpts, and then evaluate your self-use, perhaps with the aid of a teacher.
+One highly effective strategy to gauge your movement habits is to video-record yourself performing a some excerpts, and then evaluate your self-use in your recordings, perhaps with the aid of teachers or fellow musicians.

 See The Musician’s Way for an inclusive approach to gaining mental and physical ease.